 Now, consider this:

-“One of the best ways of doing this is to think about your future self as someone you love and care about because so many of us, what we do to our future selves we would never do to our best friends.
+“Think about your future-self as someone you love and care about.
+So many of us, what we do to our future-selves we would never do to our best friends.
 We would never do that to them.
 We’d never say that we were going to do something and then just not show up.
 We would never put them off and not contact them and ignore them the way that we do to our future self.”

 “I am the bridge right now between my past self and my future self.
 My past self has given me so much… I’m so thankful.
 But I’m also super excited about my future self.”

 I want to keep going with this idea of my relationship with my future self.
 Look for more on this tomorrow.